QtExcel/QXlsx/HowToSetProject.md

 ![](markdown.data/09.jpg)

-:ten: Append code for QXlxs library on your Qt project(*.pro)
+10. Append code for QXlxs library on your Qt project(*.pro)

 ![](markdown.data/10.jpg)

-:eleven: Set heaer files and namespace for sample.
+11. Set heaer files and namespace for sample.
 Then append hello world code.

 ![](markdown.data/11.jpg)

-:twelve: Build and Run a project
+12. Build and Run a project

 ![](markdown.data/12.jpg)

-:thirteen: Execute file and Excel file(xlsx) is created.
+13. Execute file and Excel file(xlsx) is created.

 ![](markdown.data/13.jpg)